abhilashasaroj/CX4240_project/index.md

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~abhilashasaroj/108.embed"></iframe>

 ## Supervised Learning Models for Wine Quality Prediction
-This section presents performance of several supervised learning models developed using given dataset to predict wine quality data.
+This section presents the performance of several supervised learning models developed using given dataset to predict the wine quality data.
 Traning to test data split ratio of 66% - 33% is used for validation.
-K-fold cross validation is used determine mean accuracy score and confusion matrix is used to visualize the classification by the developed classifiers.
+K-fold cross validation is used to determine mean accuracy score and confusion matrix is used to visualize the classification by the developed classifiers.

 ### Quality Prediction Using Linear Regression and Polynomical Regression
 First, let's look at the correlation among features and label('quality'):